Brittany Hodges: Storylines

 Brittany began to spend more time with Raul, who was unlike Brittany's other friends because he did not come from a wealthy background.
 Brittany shoplifted a sweater for Raul to give to his mother for Christmas.
 She also helped him with his college applications that he was reluctant to complete.
 Then, Brittany got the lead role in the school play, Much Ado About Nothing.
 Raul stepped in to play the male lead when J.T. didn't show up to play his role.
 Brittany and Raul's feelings culminated when they shared a kiss backstage at the play.
 Later, Raul supported Brittany when her parents didn't come to see her.
 In a turn of events, Brittany then dumped Raul after she became afraid by the feeling of being in love.
 She started dating J.T. again in order to hurt Raul.
 Raul's ex-girlfriend, Rianna Miner (Alexis Thorpe), returned to town just in time for prom, and she persuaded Brittany and Raul to start dating.
-After prom, the couple made love at a campsite.
+After prom, the couple had sex at a campsite.
 Their lives took different paths when they accepted colleges in different towns.
 Before they went to school, they got into a car accident where Brittany was driving drunk.
 She came out of the accident unscathed while Raul was paralyzed for several months.
 Raul blamed Brittany for the accident, and he told her to go to college and leave him alone.
 Brittany refused to leave Genoa City, and she stayed with Raul while he recovered.
 When Brittany and Raul reunited, Brittany's parents, Anita and Frederick, didn't approve of their relationship.
 They cut Brittany off from their money, and she was forced to live in a cheap apartment with Raul.
 One night, burglars came into the apartment and held Brittany captive.
 Luckily, Billy Abbott and Raul arrived in time to save her.
 After the break-in, Brittany and Raul both moved back in with their families for a short while.
 During that time, Raul turned down his scholarship from an out-of-town college in order to stay with Brittany and work part-time in Genoa City.
 Then, Brittany and Raul moved into an apartment with Billy and Mac, who were engaged at the time.
 In a turn of events, Billy and Mac left town after they were led to believe that they were first cousins.
 Raul and Brittany rented Mac's room to J.T. in order to make some money.